lammps/lammps/doc/src/Build_development.rst

 .. code-block:: bash

-   make gen_coverage_html  # generate coverage report in HTML format make gen_coverage_xml   # generate coverage report in XML format make reset_coverage     # delete all collected coverage data
+   make gen_coverage_html   # generate coverage report in HTML format make gen_coverage_xml    # generate coverage report in XML format make clean_coverage_html # delete folder with HTML format coverage report make reset_coverage      # delete all collected coverage data and HTML output

 These reports require `GCOVR <https://gcovr.com/>`_ to be installed.
 The easiest way to do this to install it via pip: